But February made me shiver

 In order to hide the marriage, Maria Elena was presented as The Crickets' secretary, where she took care of laundry, equipment set up and collecting the revenue from the concerts.
 The job wouldn't last long.

-Despite the split, it appeared there were no hard feelings between Buddy and The Crickets; Allison and Mauldin looked forward to rejoining Holly after The Winter Dance Party tour concluded.
+Despite the professional split, it appeared there were no hard feelings between Buddy and The Crickets; Allison and Mauldin looked forward to rejoining Holly after The Winter Dance Party tour concluded.

 In 1958, he earned his commercial pilot's license and was hired by Dwyer Flying Service.
 On September 14, 1958, almost exactly a month after Buddy Holly and Maria Elena Santiago married, Roger married his high school sweetheart, Deanne Lenz.
 The newlyweds set up their home in Clear Lake, Iowa, a short drive from Mason City, where both worked.